samelstob/notes/management-notes/database/oracle-parallel-execution.md

 * Number of workers assigned matters
   - Too few can be bad
-  = Too many can be bad, too
+  0 Too many can be bad, too

-* Communication between worker units required - data needs to be (re-) ristributed (overhead!)
+* Communication between worker units required - data needs to be (re-) distributed (overhead!)

 * It's not trivial to keep you workers busy all the time (think of e.g. a merge sort)